 These outcomes will serve as a north star for decision making and help measure the overall progress and success of the change.
 Without establishing these outcomes, organizations often fail to effectively prioritize and invest in transformation efforts.

 As your organization moves down the roadmap, desired business outcomes should shift from aspirational to quantitative and be frequently measured.
 Aspirational goals are useful for starting initiatives, but they are rarely good enough to sustain them.
 When it comes to budgeting and investment discussions, the more you can quantify planned results (and already achieved results), the more effective decisions will be.

 When the term digital transformation is applied to the manufacturing industry, often the focus is on technologies and approaches that are transforming the actual manufacturing processes.
 From 3D printing to IoT, these innovations are forging the path to increase efficiency and better meet customer demand.

-However, all too often, manufacturers settle for internal efficiencies and fail to extend a path toward transforming customer interaction and engagement.
+However, manufacturers often settle for internal efficiencies and fail to extend a path toward transforming customer experience.

 Effective digital transformation deploys a concentrated focus on improving how your customer is able to engage with both your organization (including sales and service partners) as well as your products.
 By focusing on the customer first, you will be driven toward innovating in areas that don’t necessarily drive immediate cost reductions or investment returns but will maximize long-term efficiency for your entire manufacturing organization.